ElementsProject/lightning/doc/lightning-sendonion.7.md

 retrieve the payment at a later time.

-The *shared_secrets* parameter is a JSON list of 32 byte hex-encoded secrets that were used when creating the onion. c-lightning can send a payment with a custom onion without the knowledge of these secrets, however it will not be able to parse an eventual error message since that is encrypted with the shared secrets used in the onion.
-If *shared_secrets* is provided c-lightning will decrypt the error, act accordingly, e.g., add a `channel_update` included in the error to its network view, and set the details in *listsendpays* correctly.
-If it is not provided c-lightning will store the encrypted onion, and expose it in *listsendpays* allowing the caller to decrypt it externally.
+The *shared_secrets* parameter is a JSON list of 32 byte hex-encoded secrets that were used when creating the onion.
+Core Lightning can send a payment with a custom onion without the knowledge of these secrets, however it will not be able to parse an eventual error message since that is encrypted with the shared secrets used in the onion.
+If *shared_secrets* is provided Core Lightning will decrypt the error, act accordingly, e.g., add a `channel_update` included in the error to its network view, and set the details in *listsendpays* correctly.
+If it is not provided Core Lightning will store the encrypted onion, and expose it in *listsendpays* allowing the caller to decrypt it externally.
 The following is an example of a 3 hop onion: